learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the difference between HTMLCollection and NodeList?
+## Q 18.15.
+What is the difference between HTMLCollection and NodeList?

 **HTMLCollection**